 The boxoffice area:

-The corner of the building.
+The two pillars on the corner once flanked the boxoffice.
 Photo: Bill Counter - 2016

 A closer look at the entrance.
-The boxoffice was once between the two pillars at the far right.
+The boxoffice was once at the far right.
 The original wall with the entrance doors (in line with the column in the center of the photo) has been removed.
 Photo: Bill Counter - 2016

 The doors left of center (with the 655 number above) now get you onto the main floor.
 The doors at right (with the Mezzanine Offices lettering above) take you to what was the balcony lobby.
 The covered-over stairs down are not original.